 Lastly, removing the powder is actually one of the least damaging processes, in comparison to other long-lasting color options.
-“One of the huge benefits with dip powder removal is the lack of damage to the nail bed,” explains Terrell.
+“One of the huge benefits of dip powder removal is the lack of damage to the nail bed,” explains Terrell.
 “Unlike gel, there's no scraping involved, so it’s definitely gentler.”

-How to Remove Dip Powder Nails
+How to Remove Dip Powder Nails With Acetone Soak

 - Nail file

-- Cotton balls
+- Cotton balls or pads

 - Small bowl (optional)

-Step 1: Start by filing down the shiny topcoat.
+Step 1: File down the top layer

 Once you’ve removed all traces of your dip powder manicure, you might want to jump right into your next Insta-worthy nail look—but hold your horses.
 Terrell suggests taking a break from dip powder depending on how frequently you get it.
 If it’s a regular occurrence in your beauty routine, she says to skip out on the fan-favorite mani for a few days every three to four months to give your nails a breather.

 “During that time, a great strengthening treatment is key,” she explains.
-“IBX is one of the best nail strengthening treatments on the market right now.
+“IBX is one of the best nail-strengthening treatments on the market right now.
 After one treatment, the difference is noticeable and immediate.
 We offer this treatment at Powder Beauty Co. and our regular clients swear by it in between their dip manis.”

 “Clients should also apply cuticle oil to the nails daily to keep nails and cuticles hydrated,” Terrell advises.
-To take that to heart, we recommend stowing a tube of Beekman 1802 Goat Milk Cuticle Serum ($20).
+To take that to heart, we recommend stowing a tube of Beekman 1802's Goat Milk Cuticle Serum ($20).
 The vitamin-rich non-sticky formula comes with a cushion tip that makes for easy application that promises ultra-hydrated cuticles.